Differences between Cannabis and Hemp

 - Today, Colorado and Washington are joined by 15 other states -including New Jersey- that allow Adult Use cannabis.

-- Several states including Pennsylvania, Connecticut, New Mexico and Florida are expected to approve adult use legislation soon.
+- Several states including Pennsylvania, Connecticut, Minnesota and Florida are expected to approve adult use legislation soon.

 - National legalization may even be on the horizon with additional pressure coming from Canada and Mexico which have legalized both medical and the adult use of cannabis.